lineality/definition_behavior_studies/README.md

 We can align on - Features: User-Features & Subfeatures (or hidden features) We can align on - Scope: MVPs (Minimum Viable Products); Tools & 'Tool Stack / Tech Stack' We can align on - Feedback: Tests, Ecological Effects, Communication & Iteration

+Intertwined Parts of Learning
+We can manage intertwined parts of learning individually and in coordination.
+We can Articulate and Express see input output measures We can Learn and improve skills, ability, fitness
+We can perceive, see, apprehend.
+We can map and model
+We can make decisions, conclusions, plans, etc.

 Project Areas:
 We can identify project areas where when undefined will cause the project to fail and become a liability most of the time, often for unobserved and misunderstood reasons (self-referentially due to mis-alignment.